yilin-zhang/Prosody-Synthesis-Module/readme.md

 Usually you only need to change the `sc_port` and `midi_device` entries.

-To check all the available devices on your computer, go to your Python REPEL, type in the following commands:
+To check all the available devices on your computer, go to your Python REPL, type in the following commands:

 ``` python